Lemon semifreddo is one of the lightest, most refreshing desserts out there. Its delicate texture and robust flavor is one that cannot be matched!

 Simple leave off the nuts if you would rather have an ice cream-esque dessert.

-The semifreddo is now wrapped and placed in the freezer for several hours.
+The semifreddo is now wrapped with plastic wrap and placed in the freezer for several hours.
 If possible, let the dessert freeze overnight, so it has time to freeze thoroughly.

 Semifreddo can stay in the freezer for about two weeks without having any effect on the texture or flavor of the dessert.
-If you plan on keeping the semifreddo in the freezer this long, be sure to wrap it properly to prevent freezer burn!
+If you plan on keeping the semifreddo in the freezer this long, be sure to wrap it properly with plastic wrap to prevent freezer burn!

-Once frozen, run a sharp knife around the edge of the cake pan, between the parchment and the side of the pan to help release the dessert.
+Once frozen, run a sharp knife around the edge of the loaf pan, between the parchment and the side of the pan to help release the dessert.

 Flip the pan upside down (if you have topped the semifreddo with a crust, it will now become the base, sitting directly on the plate) and slowly lift the pan to remove it from the semifreddo.